Learning Outcomes

 SQE1 Syllabus

-- the three principal fraud offences: fraud by false representation, fraud by failing to disclose information, and fraud by abuse of position
+- The structure of the Fraud Act 2006 and the three principal ways to commit the offence: by false representation, by failing to disclose information, and by abuse of position.

 Test Your Knowledge